Manager's Corner: "Classy" Freddie Blassie

 Writer's Note: Thanks to the Professional Wrestling Museum Online for some of the facts in this piece.

-Don’t forget the previous Manager’s Corner looking at The Original Diva of the WWF, Sunny.
+Two weeks from now: Manager's Corner takes a look at The Original Diva of the WWF, Sunny.